Current Members

 mackenna.hill@duke.edu

 I have always been interested in how the brain functions.
 I became involved with the brain in a research setting at the University of Michigan Depression and Anxiety clinic where I worked to develop a computer training to help treat Social Anxiety Disorder and PTSD.
-Although I have yet to find [...]
+Although I have yet to [...]

 Iakov Rachinskiy